eirikb/AudibleHero/README.md

 ```

 And that's it, now the _dist_ folder can be zipped and shipped.
-This works because [ext/app.js](https://github.com/eirikb/AudibleHero/blob/master/ext/app.js) is made for development,
+This works because [ext/app.js](https://github.com/eirikb/AudibleHero/blob/master/ext/app.js) is made for development
-which will load the app from webpack-dev-server, but when running `npm run build` this file is simply replaced with the
+, but when running `npm run build` this file is simply replaced with the
 production-ready file.